Liquid Skin: Composition and lyrics

 Musically, the sound of Liquid Skin has been described as blues rock, rooted in American blues and folk, with elements of art rock and psychedelic music.
+It has been compared to the work of Pearl Jam (specifically their 1996 album No Code), Beck, and the Grateful Dead.
 Acoustic guitars lead the majority of the songs, which are accompanied by horns, strings, and keyboards.
-It has been compared to the work of Beck, the Grateful Dead, and Pearl Jam (specifically, their 1994 album No Code).
-They placed a bigger emphasis on vocals and harmonies; in contrast to Bring It On, which typically featured one singer per track, most of the songs on Liquid Skin had all three (Ball, guitarist Tom Gray, and guitarist Ben Ottewell).
-Ottewell theorised that the band's experience traveling, Australia, Europe and the United States influenced their writing.
+There is a bigger emphasis on vocals and harmonies; in contrast to Bring It On, which typically featured one singer per track, most of the songs on Liquid Skin had all three (Ball, guitarist Tom Gray, and guitarist Ben Ottewell).
+Ottewell theorised that the band's experience travelling in Australia, Europe and the United States influenced their writing.
 The album's title went through multiple names – God's Big Spaceship and Touching Up – before settling on Liquid Skin, which was inspired by a product they had found while in the United States.
-They almost called it Liquid State, though Gray it was "not as good as 'Liquid Skin'."
+They almost called it Liquid State, though Gray said that as a title it was "not as good as 'Liquid Skin'."
 Ball described it as a "party record", with the "general theme" being "how many different ways we can play the same song in four minutes".